agileactors/academy-node-workshop/README.md

 ## Branch Tasks

-Use the fs synchronous api to create a .env file for our application.The .env holds the environmental variables that our app needs to run. such as the PORT, NODE_ENV etc.
+Use the fs api to create a .env file for our application.The .env holds the environmental variables that our app needs to run. such as the PORT, NODE_ENV etc.

 1. Provide the **checkEnv** implementation which checks if the .env file exists in the root folder (synchronous).